torch-points3d/torch-points3d/README.md

 This is a framework for running common deep learning models for point cloud analysis tasks against classic benchmark.
 It heavily relies on [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/resources.html) and [Facebook Hydra](https://hydra.cc/).

 The framework allows lean and yet complex model to be built with minimum effort and great reproducibility.
+It also provide a high level API to democratize deep learning on pointclouds.

 ## Requirements